List of Parks and Recreation characters: Dave Sanderson

 Dave Sanderson (Louis C.K.) is a former boyfriend of Leslie Knope and ex-police sergeant in Pawnee.
-Socially awkward, Dave always speaks in an extremely deadpan and technical tone of voice, but has a sweet personality despite his serious and sometimes gruff exterior, with one Pawnee cop telling Leslie that Dave had been the crankiest member of the force until he met her.
-He first appears in "The Stakeout", where he arrested Tom after finding him suspiciously lingering in a parked van.
+Socially awkward, Dave always speaks in an extremely deadpan and technical tone of voice, but has a sweet personality despite his serious and sometimes gruff exterior, with one Pawnee cop telling Ben that Dave had been the crankiest member of the force until he met Leslie.
+He first appears in "The Stakeout," where he arrested Tom after finding him suspiciously lingering in a parked van.
 Leslie angrily demanded that Dave set Tom free, and Dave immediately found Leslie attractive.
 He asked her on a date in "Beauty Pageant" and she accepted, although she initially hesitated when Dave failed to recognize photos of major female political figures hanging in Leslie's office.
 Nervous about the upcoming first date, Leslie became drunk in "Practice Date" and visited Dave's house in the middle of the night, acting foolish until Dave brought her home.
 Leslie was humiliated, but Dave comforted her the next day and they continued dating.
-In "Greg Pikitis", Dave helped Leslie monitor her nemesis, high school student Greg Pikitis, on Halloween night and ultimately helped catch him in the middle of committing a prank.
-Dave made what seemed to be his final appearance in "Christmas Scandal", when he told Leslie he is in the United States Army Reserve and has been called for maintenance work in San Diego.
+In "Greg Pikitis," Dave helped Leslie monitor her nemesis, high school student Greg Pikitis, on Halloween night and ultimately helped catch him in the middle of committing a prank.
+Dave made what seemed to be his final appearance in "Christmas Scandal," when he told Leslie he is in the United States Army Reserve and has been called for maintenance work in San Diego.
 He invited Leslie to move there with him, but she insisted she could not leave her home of Pawnee, so they amicably split up.
-In "Dave Returns", Dave comes back to Pawnee for the retirement party of the current police chief.
+In "Dave Returns," Dave comes back to Pawnee for the retirement party of the current police chief.
 On a whim, Leslie invites Dave out to dinner with her and Ben and while Ben is in the bathroom, Dave reveals to Leslie that he still has feelings for her.
 He then handcuffed Ben in the bathroom, but Ben had access to his cell phone and called Leslie, who then sat down for a friendly but firm chat with Dave where she said she was in love with Ben.
 Dave apologized for his behavior and accepted the situation, being glad to know that Leslie is happy.
 At the end of the episode, he finally convinced Ben to use the bathroom (Ben has a fear of cops) in the form of a command, which Ben gratefully accepts.